-Nursing care leave may be taken by an employee who is responsible in a domestic environment for a close relative who needs care.
+In businesses with more than 15 employees in the ordinary course, nursing care leave may be taken by an employee who is responsible in a domestic environment for a close relative who needs care.
 The leave may be taken for up to six months and is unpaid.
-In businesses with more than 25 regular employees, employees may take part-time family care leave with a minimum of 15 working hours per week.
+In businesses with more than 25 employees in the ordinary course, employees may take part-time family care leave with a minimum of 15 working hours per week.
 This leave may be taken for up to 24 months (including any nursing care leave).